jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

   (d) issue a unique identifier (for example, a registration number) to the applicant, and notify the applicant of that identifier.
 (2) If the Board is not satisfied that the applicant is entitled to be registered under this subpart, the Board must notify the applicant of—
   (a) the Board’s decision; and
-  (b) the applicant’s right of appeal to a District Court against the decision.
+  (b) the applicant’s right of appeal to the District Court against the decision.
 (3) As soon as practicable after receiving the Board’s direction under subsection (1), the Registrar must enter the details of the registration in the register.

 ### 42 Registration subject to terms and conditions